devenapuros/practice-git-website/README.md

 # Practice Git

-In this website you can practiec git with diferent games
+In this website you can practice git with diferent games

 ## Technologies